zalavariandris/lighttrace2/README.md

 - [ ] support light wavelength distribution

 - [ ] show manipulators when object is selected.
+- [x] add new drag handler to SVGViewport

 - [ ] simulate light as wave